azalea-rs/azalea/azalea-block/README.md

 Every block is a struct that implements `Block`.
 You can freely convert between `BlockState` and `Block` with .into().

 If you don't want the `Block` trait, set default-features to false.

+Also, by default the `Debug` implementation for `BlockState` only logs the name of the block and not the name of the enum variant.
+If you want that, enable the `full-debug` feature (though it's not recommended).